عنوان مقاله [English]

 Results and discussion

-The results of computations performed on the data obtained from the collecting of falling dust in Tehran showed that the weight of falling dust in the winter of 1396 is 18943.5 tons, in the spring of 1397 it is equivalent to 27119.5 tons, in the summer of 1397 it is equivalent to 17111.2 tons and in the fall of 1397 it is equivalent to 23002.3 tons.
-Also, the results showed that the highest falling dust was collected in spring, autumn, winter and summer, respectively.
-The spatial analysis map of Tehran's falling dust is a combination of 9 layers, based on the weight assigned to each layer.
-The results showed that the highest amount of dust in the winter of 1396 was found in west of Tehran.
+The results of computations performed on the data from the collecting of falling dust in Tehran showed that the weights of falling dust in the winter of 2017 is 18943.5 tons, in the spring of 2018 it is equivalent to 27119.5 tons, in the summer of 2018/ it is equivalent to 17111.2 tons and in the fall of 2018 it is equivalent to 23002.3 tons.
+Also, the results showed that the highest falling dust was collected in spring, autumn, winter and summer, in order of volume.
+The spatial analysis of Tehran's falling dust is a combination of 9 layers, based on the weight assigned to each.
+The results showed that the highest amount of dust in the winter of 2017 was found in west Tehran.
 We had the lowest amount of falling dust in the north and northeast (regions 1 and 4).
-In the spring, summer and autumn of 1397, the halo of the most falling dust was displaced slightly eastward and settled in the southwest.
+In the spring, summer and autumn of 2018, the density of the most falling dust was displaced slightly eastward and settled in the southwest.
 The lowest amount of dusts in these seasons was located in the north and northeast.
 The halo with the lowest amount of dust falling has expanded further in the autumn than spring and summer.

 The results of this study showed that the spatial distribution of falling dust varies in different seasons.
-Which shows that the source of falling dust in the city of Tehran is not uniform throughout the year.
-Field precise surveys have shown that the increase in falling dust in different parts of Tehran is directly related to urban construction.
-So that in the statistical year of the study, construction and subsequent falling dust has been less in eastern Tehran than its west and this increase is also associated with pm10.
+Analysis of the results showed that the source of falling dust in the city of Tehran is not uniform throughout the year.
+Field surveys have showed that the increase in falling dust in different parts of Tehran is directly related to urban construction.
+In the statistical year of the study, construction and subsequent falling dust has been less in eastern Tehran than that in west.
+This increase is also associated with pm10.
 The largest amount of pm10 was reported from the west and southwest, which simultaneously collected the highest amount of falling dust.
 The highest density of factories and the lowest vegetation density are in these areas.
 The climatic factors also contributed to these conditions.
-So that, It was reported that the highest number of rainy days to exceed 5 mm was reported in north and north east of Tehran, where the lowest amount of dust was collected.
-And the highest average temperature in different seasons is reported from Southwest of Tehran, which has the highest amount of falling dust in spring, summer and autumn.
-But in winter climate conditions were slightly different from other seasons.
-So that, the highest relative humidity reported in other seasons from the West has been reported from north and northeast this season.
-The dust collected in winter is higher in the west than in the southwest.
-But the average maximum wind speed, which is in the west and south, is in the winter, spring and autumn to the west and southwest Which is from sand quarts of Quds, Shahriar, and Malard cities, especially the sandy-sand dune areas and abandoned agricultural land in Baharestan, Islam-Shahr and Robat-Karim, then dust from these areas enters Tehran west.
+It was reported that the highest number of rainy days to exceed 5 mm was reported in north and north east of Tehran, where the lowest amount of dust was collected.
+The highest average temperature in different seasons is reported from Southwest Tehran where it has the highest amount of falling dust in spring, summer and autumn.
+In winter, climate conditions were slightly different from other seasons.
+The highest relative humidity reported in other seasons from the West has been reported from north and northeast of this season.
+The dust collected in winter is higher in the west than that in the southwest.
+The average maximum wind speed, which is in the west and south, it is in the winter, spring and autumn to the west and southwest.
+The particles are originating to some extent from Quds, Shahriar, and Malard cities, especially the sand dune areas.
+They are abandoned in agricultural land in Baharestan, Islam-Shahr and Robat-Karim, and then dust from these areas enters west Tehran.
 In addition, the wind disperses the dusts generated by construction around the city.
 In the summer, in addition to the west and southwest, there is wind for north and south east.
 The northern wind comes from Shemiranat, bringing fresh air to the north and north-east of Tehran.
-The southeast wind passes from the Pakdasht sand and cement factories in Tehran and the abandoned agricultural land of Varamin and contains dust.
+The southeast wind passes from the Pakdasht cement factories in Tehran and also over the abandoned agricultural land of Varamin.
 The low wind speed in these areas gives more time to hangs off more particles.
-And of course, climatic conditions with the lowest relative humidity, the highest temperature, and a lack of rainfall above 5 mm also help to pollute the southern part of Tehran.
+However, climatic conditions with the lowest relative humidity, the highest temperature, and a lack of rainfall above 5 mm also help to pollute the southern part of Tehran.